zhangxinsong-nlp/XFM/README.md

 ## Citation
-If you find this repository useful, please considering giving ⭐ or citing:
+If you find this repository useful, please consider giving ⭐ or citing:
 ```
 @article{zhang2023toward,
   title={Toward Building General Foundation Models for Language, Vision, and Vision-Language Understanding Tasks},